Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Since the half way point of the opening is sort of flat, that's where I made my cut:

-I cut off the rolled lip about two inches away from the butchered opening all around the perimeter to get rid of the curved portion of the original panel.
+I cut off the original rolled lip about two inches away from the butchered opening all around the perimeter to get rid of the curved portion of the original panel.
 I then drew a level line below the belt line which approximately corresponds to where I want to position the divided panels.
 Satisfied with the test fitting, I temporarily positioned them with zip screws:

 Each end of the patch panel matches up with the existing curve pretty well.
 I just needed to fill in the gap.